chen-keinan/openshift-ordeal/README.md

 audit result now can be leveraged as webhook via user plugin(using go plugin)
 #### Audit checks are performed on OpenShift cluster, and output audit report include :
  1.  root cause of the security issue.
- 2. proposed remediation for security issue
+ 2. proposed remediation for security issue.

 #### Openshift cluster scan output: